 Scarves of this decade were frequently tied over the head to form a knot at the chin, just like in the 1940s, but were shorter in length.
 This protected the hair from the elements and added a touch of classy style while doing so.
 Prints could be bold or funny novelties.
 Solid color cotton, lace and shiny vinyl were also prevalent.

-As the scarf slowly began to wane in popularity, over the next few years it again changed in form.
-Skinny scarfs were popular again during the 1970s, with textile designers Biba and Celia Birtwell producing fabulous prints and designs.
-Skinny scarves are back in fashion for fall too.
+As the neck scarf slowly began to wane in popularity over the next few years, it again changed in form.

 Due to their versatility, scarves will never completely drop out of favor.
 Scarves are still an easy way to update an outfit, or, as we have seen, to create a vintage inspired style.